-If your father or brother(s) have had prostate cancer, research shows that you are at a higher risk for developing it too.
-The more immediate family members with prostate cancer the higher your own risk becomes.
+Research from the National Cancer Institute shows that some cases of prostate cancer have a genetic component.
+If your father or brother(s) have had prostate cancer, you're at a higher risk for developing it, too.
+The more immediate family members with prostate cancer, the higher your own risk becomes.

 3. Most Men Survive a Prostate Cancer Diagnosis